Evaluating Risks in Weak-to-Strong Alignment: A Bias-Variance Perspective: Implementation Details

 \section{Implementation Details}

-Our weak-to-strong framework consists of a single weak teacher and a single strong student model.
+Our weak-to-strong framework consists of a single weak model and a single strong model.
 We use Llama-3.2-3B-Instruct to train the weak model and Llama-3.1-8B-Instruct to train the strong model.

 During both training and inference, we adopt a simple instruction–response format for single-turn conversations, where user inputs are prefixed with \texttt{User:} and model outputs with \texttt{Assistant:}.
 No multi-turn context or additional role conditioning beyond these prefixes is used.
 We use a learning rate of $2\times10^{-5}$ for reward modeling, $1\times10^{-5}$ for policy optimization, and $1\times10^{-5}$ for supervised fine-tuning (SFT).
 Batch sizes are set to 4 for reward modeling, 8 for policy training, and 2 for SFT.
 Hyperparameters are selected based on pilot experiments.